StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

-(Thank you to ASILLYNEKO for making the original mod and FRANN for expanding upon it!)
+(Thank you to ASILLYNEKO and FRANN for making the original Extended Attrition mod!)

-This is a modified version (of a modified version) of Extended Attrition.
+This is a modified version of Extended Attrition.
 This is meant to be a more hardcore solo experience, like playing the TF|2 campaign on Master difficulty.
 NPCs are now an actual threat that will kill you if you aren't careful!
 You'll need to pick and choose your battles, use cover, and retreat when necessary to survive.

 This mod currently includes:
+>Spectre rodeos and grenade-tossing minions
->Spectre rodeos, nade-tossing minions, and sniper/suicide spectres + cloak drones that spawn in the mid-late game.
+>Sniper spectres, suicide spectres, and cloak drones that spawn in the mid-late game
+>Sniper spectres will only de-cloak when they have line of sight on an enemy
+>Suicide spectres are now extremely tanky, but any form of electric/arc damage will insta-kill them
->Works for Attrition, Hardpoint, Campaign, and Titan Brawl.
+>Works for Attrition, Hardpoint, Campaign, and Titan Brawl
 >Evac sequence will trigger if you lose a game (and will take off as soon as you get in!)
->In the campaign, the evac will run regardless of if you win or lose, since the cutscene triggers depend on it.
+>In the campaign, the evac will run regardless of if you win or lose, since the cutscene triggers depend on it
->The rework for the Thunderbolt Titan minigun, a full auto-mod for the WYS-0404, and a rework for the XO-16 burst and SMR tank buster mods.
+>The rework for the Thunderbolt Titan minigun, a full-auto test mod for the WYS-0404, and a rework for the XO-16 burst and SMR tank buster mods

 If you want to experiment (or plan on using this mod for a server), here are some settings you can change:

 MAX NUMBER OF NPCS